 See Philosophy 469.
 (Munro)

 472. Traditional Chinese Drama and Fiction in Translation.
 No knowledge of Chinese required.
 (3).
 (HU).

-The course aims at the acquisition of the four basic language skills – reading, writing, speaking, and listening comprehension in Japanese.
+The course aims at the acquisition of the four basic language skills – reading, writing, speaking, and listening comprehension - in Japanese.
 The emphasis is on thorough mastery of the fundamental structure of Japanese through aural-oral exercises and practice to the extent that natural fluency in both spoken and written Japanese is achieved.
-In the Fall Term the basic rules of the Japanese writing system are presented.
+In Term I (Fall) the basic rules of the Japanese writing system are presented.
 Hiragana is used from the very beginning and later Katakana and approximately 70 Kanji are introduced.
-In the Winter Term an additional 130 Kanji are introduced.
-It is required that students make use of the taped exercises in the Language Laboratory or at homes every day.
-Student evaluation will be based on (1) classroom and homework performance, and (2) results of quizzes, tests, and the final examination.
+In Term II (Winter) an additional 130 Kanji are introduced.
+It is highly recommended that students make use of the taped exercises in the Language Laboratory or at home with the aid of the textbook.
+In addition to occasional quizzes, there are midterm and final examinations.
 (Endo)

-Primarily through lectures, the course will examine the various forms of popular Japanese literature in the age of the Shoguns, the Edo period (1600-1868) – haiku, novels, puppet plays, and kabuki drama.
+Primarily through lectures, the course will examine the various forms of popular literature in the Edo period (1615-1868) – haiku, novels, puppet plays, and kabuki drama.
 It will also explore the rise of the modern psychological novel beginning in the Meiji period (1868-1912) and will focus on the great works of modern Japanese fiction from the Meiji era to the present, including the novels of Natsume Soseki, Tanizaki Jun'ichiro, and Nobel laureate Kawabata Yasunari.
 (Danly)